Rose Beads

 This is a great use for flowers from special bouquets.
 I began using an electric mill to grind dried petals, after a tip in an herb class in the late 80s.
 The petals need to be 'crispy dry,' in the summer, they can be spread on a box lid or screen in a car, then stored dry.

-After steeping tea with rose geranium leaves and lavendar, I separated the petals and lightly shredded them (centers and stems can be added to the Tea), then ground the petals with a bit of the spices, andcombined the petal powder with tea in my simmer pot.
+After steeping tea with rose geranium leaves and lavendar, I separated the petals and lightly shredded them (centers and stems can be added to the Tea), then ground the petals with a bit of the spices in the coffee mill, and combined the petal powder with tea in my simmer pot.

-The original direction was to simmer the mash for 'an hour each day for three days.'
+The original directions recommend simmering the mash for 'an hour each day for three days.'
 I'll let it cool, as more tea as needed, and reheat later today, and again tomorrow, in prep for Sunday's playshop.

 Comments